cnabio/duffle/docs/100-CNAB.md

 - Bundle: the collection of CNAB data and metadata necessary for installing an application on the designated cloud services
 - Invocation Image: The OCI image that contains the bootstrapping and installation logic for the bundle
-- Container: An OSI container
+- Container: An OCI container
-- Image: An OSI container image
+- Image: An OCI container image
 - Manifest.json: The CNAB file that enumerates the images that are compositionally part of this application
-- Parameters.json: The CNAB file that maps configurable params (incoming) to internal paramaters (such as references in a template file)
+- Parameters.json: The CNAB file that maps configurable params (incoming) to internal parameters (such as references in a template file)